 What Is URL Encoding?

 URL encoding, also known as percent-encoding, is a method of representing characters in a URL using a percent sign (%) followed by two hexadecimal digits.
-It is defined in RFC 3986 and ensures that special characters, spaces, and non-ASCII text are safely transmitted as part of a URL.
+It is defined in RFC 3986 and supported by the WHATWG URL Living Standard.
+The algorithm ensures that special characters, spaces, and non-ASCII text can be safely transmitted as part of a URL.

-For example, a space becomes %20, an ampersand becomes %26, and a Cyrillic letter like "п" becomes %D0%BF.
+For example, a space becomes %20, an ampersand becomes %26, and a Cyrillic letter like "п" (UTF-8 bytes 0xD0 0xBF) becomes %D0%BF.
+Chinese "中" (UTF-8 0xE4 0xB8 0xAD) becomes %E4%B8%AD.
 Without encoding, these characters would break URL parsing or be misinterpreted by servers and browsers.

 URL encoding is essential when constructing query strings, form data, redirect URLs, deep links, API requests, and any URL that contains user-generated content or non-ASCII characters.